-Whether you know it or not, you could have dozens of open LinkedIn sessions, leaving you vulnerable to hacks and even the risk of having your account shut down.
+Whether you know it or not, you could have dozens of LinkedIn sessions open on different computers and devices, leaving you vulnerable to hacks and even the risk of having your account shut down.

-It wasn’t until I got back home that night that I realized I hadn’t logged out of my LinkedIn Account.
+It wasn’t until I got back home that night that I realized I hadn’t logged out of my own LinkedIn account on that person’s computer.
 The risk was enormous.
 Anyone could jump on that computer and message my network, putting both my reputation and community at risk.

 That is when I learned that LinkedIn allows us to see everywhere we are logged in and the ability to sign out remotely.